Aksyon (TV program): 2010–2014: As a primetime newscast

 On February 6, 2012, Aksyon divided into two parts, Metro Aksyon focused on police reports around Metro Manila, and Jun Sabayton hosted "Anong Problema Mo", while remaining 30 minutes is the national and other news.
 It then became an emergency protocol when its former lead-in public service program, T3: Kapatid, Sagot Kita, of the Tulfo brothers was given a long-term suspension by the Movie and Television Review and Classification Board following numerous controversies that hounded the show.
 By February 20, 2012, Aksyon modified its newsdesk and updating its graphics and title card.

-On January 7, 2013, Aksyon reexpand its time to 45 minutes, from 6:00 PM to 6:45 PM.
+On January 7, 2013, Aksyon re-expand its time to 45 minutes, from 6:00 PM to 6:45 PM.
 It then launched a new segment entitled Happy News, a segment that focuses on light-hearted topics (e.g., travel, food, festivals, etc.) that reflects the Filipino's happy spirit.
 It has become the newscast's closing segment since its launch.

 In June 2013, when Sports5 did not renew a blocktime agreement with IBC to air the AKTV sports block due to high blocktime costs and low ratings, the newscast's simulcast on AksyonTV was limited to give way for the primetime sports programming on AksyonTV.

-On October 14, 2013, along with the launch of News5's primetime block KBO: Karunungan, Balita, Opinyon, Aksyon updated its newsdesk, graphics and title card. later, Aksyon became a 1-hour newscast from 6:00 PM to 7:00 PM.
+On October 14, 2013, along with the launch of News5's primetime block KBO: Karunungan, Balita, Opinyon, Aksyon updated its newsdesk, graphics and title card.
+Later, Aksyon became a 1-hour newscast from 6:00 PM to 7:00 PM.

-On December 23, 2013, Aksyon, along with other News5 programs, transferred from its former TV5 Studio Complex in Novaliches, Quezon City to a larger TV5 Media Center in Reliance, Mandaluyong.
+On December 23, 2013, Aksyon, along with other News5 programs, transferred from its former TV5 Studio Complex in Novaliches, Quezon City to a larger TV5 Media Center in Mandaluyong.

 In March 2014, the newscast has two new segments.
 Caught in Aksyon focuses on issues – accidents, violation, and wrongful activities caught on CCTV Cameras.
 Makatarugan Ba? is about the issues that one or more individuals has a violations in a law, as explained by Atty.
 Mel Sta.
 Maria.